jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 #### Getting to faster recovery times

-* Treat your default branch as the lifeblood of your project
+* Treat default branch as the lifeblood of your project
-* Set up instant alerts for failed builds using services like Slack, Twilio, or Pagerduty.
+* Set up instant alerts for failed builds (Slack, Pagerduty, etc.)
-* Write clear, informative error messages for your tests, allowing quick diagnosis
+* Write clear, informative error messages for your tests
-* Use SSH into the failed build machine to debug in the remote test environment.
+* SSH into the failed build machine to debug remote test env

 {{% note %}}
 Bear in mind that recovery speed is inextricably bound with pipeline duration: the shortest possible time to recovery is the length of your next pipeline run.
 So these techniques require the previously mentioned optimizations, and then you can start getting to faster recovery times